louiscouston/starter-hugo-research-group/content/home/welcome.md

 <br>

-The {**TAG**}*fd* **Research Group** investigates how planetary oceans, lakes and atmospheres work.
+The **TAG***fd* **Research Group** investigates how planetary oceans, lakes and atmospheres work.
 We are motivated to untangle the complicated physics that control climate change and the habitability of the natural environment.